G

 Predators and Threats

-Another interesting fact is scientists have documented cannibalism within the species.
-Some adults will attack, kill, and eat the pups.
+Interestingly, scientists have documented cannibalism within the species.
+Though rare, some adults will attack, kill, and eat pups.
+This behavior has been reported in captivity and inferred from stomach contents in wild specimens.

 Great Hammerhead Sharks can reach lengths of 20 ft. and can weigh up to 1,280 pounds.